vksoniya/fakenewsdetectionframework/README.md

 ### Software Prerequisites

+The framework s built and tested using Python 3.8.5 and pip 20.2.4.

 1. The server is a Flask-based server and can be run either on local host or using a public IP for external access.
 The current port number is set to '5001', which can be changed as required.

 2. The library requirement are contained in the requirements.txt file.
 I suggest to create a python 3 virtual environment to avoid version related issues while installing the requirements.